KYUSHU UNIVERSITYe教員ハンドブック

 ○Work-life balance support

-In order to ensure an improved working and learning environment for faculty members at the University, we opened three on-site nurseries at the University in 2009.In AY2012, they began providing meals for the children in their care.
-Tanpopo nursery was merged into Himawari nursery at the Hospital Campus due to the relocation of the campus in AY 2015.
+To improve the work and study environment for university staff, the Himawari Daycare Center (Hospital Campus) and the Takenoko Daycare Center (Ito Campus) have been established.
 The nurseries were opened as non-registered day-care facilities to assist staff members and students of the University who cannot find places for their children in state nurseries on returning from maternity leave.

 The nurseries can be used not only on a monthly basis, but also to provide temporary care.